Philippines RH Act: Rx for controversy

 government owned and controlled corporation.
 PhilHealth

-establishes and monitors standards and, within the terms of the National Health Insurance
+establishes and monitors standards and, within the terms of the National Health Insurance Act of 2013, determines policies for payment of

-claims.8 It also accredits
+claims.
+It also accredits

 health care institutions and practitioners and processes and reimburses

-claims for health care provided by them.
-About 90% of health care
+claims for health care provided by them.21

 period of forty years by laws and population management